jtorreslopz/Animal_Classification/README.md

     ├── plots/                ← curvas de aprendizaje y matrices de confusión └── reports/              ← informes de clasificación por modelo
 ```
+⚠️ The dataset/ folder is not included in this repository.
+Follow the instructions below to download and set it up locally.
 ---

 ## Dataset